realXtend/doc/arch_article/simple2.rst

 images used as textures on the 3d objects show immediately in the final form without any uploads to a virtual world system.

-.. this is not explained anywhere in the article, now only in the email!

 A final architectural goal of our project is extensibility - the ability to dynamically add or remove functionality to a virtual world platform to meet the needs of specific applications.
 Our